 The Secret of The Three Strike Rule: For Summer Sanity.

-While most of us look forward to summer sunshine and fun with the family, the reality of family outing is often not very pretty.
+While most of us look forward to summer sunshine and fun with the family, the reality of family outings is often not very pretty.
 Whether it’s negotiation over ice cream, siblings fighting in line at the pool, or a tantrum because life isn’t going their way.
 Summer brings a relentless demand upon our parenting skills.
 Some children are easy and some are not.
-However, the freedom of summer combined with all the goodies can often mean that even the most easy going children can become a challenge.
+However, the freedom of summer combined with all the goodies can often mean that even the most easy-going children can become a challenge.

 Summer Parenting Test: Preparedness To Have Fun Test!

-Here’s a good summer time test to find out how enjoyable your summer or will likely be.
+Here’s a good summertime test to find out how enjoyable your summer or will likely be.

 Question 1: How Often Does It Feel Like I Am Working Harder At My Children’s Enjoyment Than They Are?